zloeber/taskfiles/README.md

 - `env` blocks are just available to your script tasks as env vars without taskfile interference.

-So in general, you will want to not include additional variables in the included taskfiles that may be defined elsewhere.
-Just include them in the main Taskfile.yml to be safe in most cases.
+So in general, you will want to NOT include additional variables in the included taskfiles that may be defined elsewhere.
+Just include them in the main Taskfile.yml to be safe.